 With much love and grace,

-Update: Three years later, on Mother’s Day, I spoke in front of hundreds of people on another Sunday morning, twice, at two church campuses.
-God has a funny sense of humor.
+Update: One Sunday morning three years later, on Mother’s Day 2015, I spoke in front of hundreds of people twice, at two church campuses.
+Never say never because God has a funny sense of humor.

 Note: If this spoke to you, I believe God Uses Unlikely People will too.
 If you are wondering if your efforts of going the extra mile will ever pay off, this post I wrote for Mississippi Public Broadcasting may just be the shot in the arm you need to hear, Why Go The Extra Mile.
 Bless you, my friend.